ldtteam/MinecoloniesWiki/source/buildings/smeltery.md

   </div>
   <div class="col-sm-12 col-md">
     <ul>
       <li><strong>Fuel: </strong>Listed here are items that can be used by the Smelter as fuel in their furnaces.
-Turn on any that you want your Smelter to use, and a Deliveryman will deliver those items to the Smelter when they need fuel.
+Turn on any that you want your Smelter to use, and a Courier will deliver those items to the Smelter when they need fuel.
 (The black box at the top is to search for items.)
       </li>
     </ul>
   </div>